djscruggs/cardless-mobile/docs/NFT-CREDENTIAL-CLIENT-GUIDE.md

 **Cost**: 0.001 ALGO transaction fee + 0.1 ALGO minimum balance increase (locked while you hold the asset)

-**Note**: The CardlessID server automatically funds new wallets with sufficient ALGO when a verification is approved.
-This happens on both testnet and mainnet, ensuring users can complete the opt-in transaction without any manual wallet management.
-The wallet functionality is completely hidden from end users for the best user experience.

 ---

 ### Step 3: Request NFT Transfer